sylvaticus/GameTheoryNotes/srcPages/02_Nash_equilibrium.md

 #### The Linear Complementarity formulation

-The fist one is a Linear Complementarity formulation (LCP), that originally used a dedicated "solving" algorithm from Lemke-Howson (1964).
+The fist one is a Linear Complementarity formulation (LCP), a mathematical programming problem that were origninally solved by Lemke-Howson (1964) using a pivoting procedure.
-It's a mathematical programming problem that we can today solve with other methods (in `StrategicGames` we use the interior point method).
-Altougth it has a worst case exponential time with the size of the problem, it remains relativelly fasr in practice.
+This mathematical problem can today be solved with other methods (the solver emploied by `StrategicGames` uses the interior point method).
+Altougth the algorithm has a worst case exponential time with the size of the problem, it remains relativelly fast in practice.
 The specific equilibrium that is retrieved depends from the initial conditions.

 The LCP method finds the equilibrium conditions by exploiting a lot what a "game" is and the characteristics that a (Nash) equilibrium must have.
 In algeabric terms for a two-players game the problem corresponds to the following linear problem (notes: it seems more quadratic than linear actually due to the complementarity conditions):